tanya-al/CS130Example/README.md

 10. ```test_overview_invalid_parameters```: tests whether the overview server endpoint returns error code 400 (Bad Request) when the client passes bad input parameters in the url, such as a letter for userId or weeks, which should be an integer
     - Success: the overview endpoint returns error code 400 for each of the bad requests
-    - Failure: the overview endpoint returns anything besides the 400 error code for any of the bad requests, such as a success
+    - Failure: the overview endpoint returns anything besides the 400 error code for any of the bad requests, such as a 200 success code

 ### Text Extraction Tests